romiteld/portfolio/memory-bank/progress.md

 - Regular security audits

 ## Current Status Summary
 The portfolio is functional and demonstrates core skills.
+The chess AI implementation has been enhanced with a 3D visualization option using React Three Fiber and Three.js, allowing users to toggle between traditional 2D and 3D views.
+The 3D view currently functions as a spectator mode with basic geometric pieces, with plans to add more detailed models and animations.

+The Git repository has been optimized by removing large model files from tracking history, with models now stored exclusively in Supabase.
+This significantly reduces repository size and improves clone/pull performance.

-The chess AI implementation is now using Lc0 fine-tuning with a 256x10 distilled network.
-We've set up the infrastructure for downloading the network model and training data, created configuration for fine-tuning with frozen layers, and implemented training and benchmarking scripts.
+The chess AI is using a Lc0 fine-tuned model with a 256x10 distilled network.
+The infrastructure for downloading, training, and benchmarking is in place, and we've fixed various issues with the fine-tuning process.

-The financial assistant has been significantly enhanced with a secure Supabase vector database, with security fixes implemented to properly isolate the vector extension and secure the match_documents function.
-We've fixed JSX structure issues that were causing rendering errors, implemented detailed news article content with a working modal interface, and improved API error handling and response validation for more robust operation.
-We've also fixed TypeScript errors in the StockChart component and improved its accessibility.
+The financial assistant has a secure Supabase vector database with proper security measures, fixed UI issues, and improved error handling.

-The next steps are to execute the fine-tuning process for the chess AI, evaluate the model, and integrate it with the frontend chess demo.
-For the financial assistant, we need to populate the embedding values in the documents table, implement automated scheduled updates, and develop the enhanced visualization features.

-Note: Market status check in Firecrawl API route uses simulation.
+The next steps include completing the 3D chess visualization with detailed models and animations, improving UI/UX elements of the chess demo, executing further fine-tuning of the chess AI model, and enhancing the financial assistant visualization capabilities.

 ## Completed